GiraffeReversed/edulint/README.md

 Supported: Python 3.8 - 3.11

-Python 3.12 is not yet supported by all our dependencies.
+- Python 3.7 is no longer supported as it is not supported by some of our dependencies.

-Python 3.7 mostly works, but can fail in edge cases due to different parsing between package `typed-ast` (<=3.7) and Python's native `ast` (>=3.8).
-We discovered those using the existing [compatibility test suite](https://github.com/GiraffeReversed/edulint/actions/workflows/test-compatibility.yaml).
+- Python 3.12 is not yet supported by all our dependencies.